 VHI and the Irish Youth Foundation (IYF) announced details of the nine projects awarded grants through the Vhi Health and Wellbeing Fund.

 Now in its fourth year, the Vhi Health and Wellbeing Fund supports projects that are focused on strengthening resilience in young people and helping them to manage anxiety, with a particular focus on early intervention and prevention.
-Non-profit organisations which work with young people in Cork, Donegal, Dublin, Galway, Kilkenny and Limerick were invited to apply for a share of the €90,000 fund this year.

 The funding they received will help them continue and expand their Two Wolves Health & Wellbeing Programme, an experiential, school-based initiative for young boys and men.
-This programme promotes health and wellbeing while addressing important questions around modern masculinity.
+This programme promotes health and wellbeing while addressing important questions around modern masculinity.'

 Other grant recipients this year include Donegal Youth Service, Dublin based community group Just Ask, The Shona Project, Irish Refugee Council, Wellsprings in Cork, Aiséirí in Kilkenny, as well as Blue Box Creative Arts Therapy Centre and SMILE School Completion Project in Limerick.